vechain/vechain-dapp-kit/README.md

 # vechain-dapp-kit

-VeWorld DAppKit is a TypeScript library that facilitates seamless interaction between vechain wallets (veworld, sync2) and dApps, enhancing user experience and developer convenience.
+The Vechain DAppKit is a TypeScript library that facilitates seamless interaction between vechain wallets (veworld, sync2) and dApps, enhancing user experience and developer convenience.
+Please refer to [Vechain Docs](https://docs.vechain.org/developer-resources/sdks-and-providers/dapp-kit) for full documentation and usage.

 ## Table of Contents